HanInformatics/SejongParaConc/README.md

 KK/KE is for Korean texts.
 Here KE means this text is originally Korean text and translated into English.
 EE/EK is for English texts.
 Here EK means this text is originally English text and translated into Korean.
 All three types of files must be 'para' directory.
+And 'para.list' must be with 'para_conc.py' in the parent directory of 'para'.

+para_conc.py works in Python2.
+To run this,

+python para_conc.py

+After running there are sentence paired files under 'conc' directory which is created newly.
+Voila.